joewhite86/frogr/docs/source/guide.rst

 As you can see, we used the relationship types created before, to declare our relationships to other models.

 Normally we would create a repository for persons.
-But we won't need extra methods for this tutorial and froggy will create a default repository if it can't find one.
+But we won't need extra methods for this tutorial and frogr will create a default repository if it can't find one.
 If you need more information visit :doc:`repositories`.

 Next we'll have to create the REST :doc:`service <services>` layer.
 There's a base class, that provides